-MEETINGS: Meetings are held on the third Tuesday of the month or on an as needed basis in the Internal Audit Conference Room, 301 W. Jefferson, 10th Floor, Phoenix, Arizona.
+MEETINGS: Meetings are held on an as needed basis in the Internal Audit Conference Room, 301 W. Jefferson, 10th Floor, Phoenix, Arizona.

 MEETING NOTICE DISCLOSURE STATEMENT: Link to Disclosure Statement